Dominion-Digital/iot-assettracking-demo/README.md

-Red Hat Fleet Telematics & Asset Tracking IoT Demo
+Dominion Asset Tracking Telematics Demo
 ==================================================
 This is an example IoT demo showing a realtime updating dashboard of data streaming from an IoT gateway device (based on Eclipse Kura) through an Eclipse Kapua-based instance.